ReactiveX/rxjs/docs_app/content/guide/testing/marble-testing.md

 import { TestScheduler } from 'rxjs/testing';

 const testScheduler = new TestScheduler((actual, expected) => {
-  // asserting the two objects are equal
+  // asserting the two objects are equal - required
+  // for TestScheduler assertions to work via your test framework
   // e.g. using chai.
   expect(actual).deep.equal(expected);
 });